My boyfriend recently requested we have dinner with an ex-colleague of his. He and his wife invited us for dinner at their house, Saturday night.

 Here’s Where I Admit My Miscalculation.

-I had a wonderful evening.
+I had a wonderful evening socializing with strangers.
 The four of us found many subjects to chat about.
 Their craft Negroni cocktails were perfectly mixed.
 Ken (yes, the name is made up) is an amazing chef and he spared no effort in preparing a meal that many highly regarded restaurants would be pleased to offer.

 A delicious triple-cut pork chop, covered in some complex and nuanced rub, prepared Sous-vide.
 For those of us who had no idea what sous-vide is, and I was one of them, it’s a method of cooking in which food is vacuum-sealed in a plastic pouch or a glass jar and then placed in a water bath or steam environment for longer than normal cooking times.
 Carrots and kale, each with their own unique preparation, and farro interspersed with hickory smoked flavored bacon, accompanied the protein.
 The Montepulciano paired divinely.